JakeTaussig/Project1/README.md

 CS 454 Project 1, Problem 1

 How to run on blue:
+> When starting directory is Project1:
+> cd Problem1
 > g++ main.cpp
 > ./a.out
 > 6 (or any other n)